portrino/px_shopware/Documentation/Introduction/Index.rst

 * caching of API requests based on TYPO3 caching framework
 * TYPO3 menu rendering from shopware category tree
 * solr-indexer to index and display shopware articles and categories with typo3-solr
+* automatic invalidation of cache entries after modification of articles or categories on SW side
+* automatic update of solr index after modification of articles or categories on SW side

 **Coming-Soon**